e-Gizmo/Arduino-1.0.6-IDE-Mac-OS-X/README.md

  -------
  ![how to download](http://i.makeagif.com/media/6-21-2016/_xYx6X.gif)

+ 3. **Launch the Arduino application by double-clicking the zip file.
+This will install the IDE on your system.**

+- You may skip this step if you already have the Arduino IDE installed in your system beforehand.

-3. **Copy the whole 'gizduino-' folder found inside the Windows version of the Arduino package (arduino-1.0.1).**
+4. **Copy the whole 'gizduino-' folder found inside the Windows version of the Arduino package (arduino-1.0.1).**

  - This folder can be found in 'arduino-1.0.1/hardware'.

-4. **Look for Arduino.app in your system (usually on the desktop or in your Applications folder).
+5. **Look for Arduino.app in your system (usually on the desktop or in your Applications folder).
 Right-click on it and select 'Show Package Contents'.
 This enables you to explore the IDE directories.**

  - Paste the 'gizduino-' folder you copied in 'Contents/Resources/Java/hardware/'.
 To check if you are in the right directory, the folders 'arduino' and 'tools' should be present.

-5.  **Close the Arduino application if it is currently open.
+6.  **Close the Arduino application if it is currently open.
 After pasting the folder, re-open the application, plug in your Gizduino board via USB, then proceed to Tools > Boards to check.
 Gizduino board versions should be present and selectable.**

-6. **To finalize the IDE set-up, choose 'dev/tty/usbserial' as your Serial Port.
+7. **To finalize the IDE set-up, choose 'dev/tty/usbserial' as your Serial Port.
 You are now ready to program your Gizduino.**